sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 Attempting to attach the backward node of a polyline item to the origin node of a prefab will throw `InvalidOperationException`.
 All other configurations will work.

-There is also a "I'm feeling lucky" option which will attach the closest nodes of the item and the prefab without having to specifiy what they are:
+As with attaching a prefab, there is another method which attaches the closest nodes of the item and the prefab:

 ```cs
 prefab.Attach(road);